Let’s say it clear: you will hardly find a medical specialist who does not recommend Kefir consumption during pregnancy.

 While homemade Kefir is always recommended compared to commercially available Kefir, pregnant women should never be tempted to consume homemade Kefir made of unpasteurized (or “raw”) milk.
 Raw milk can contain harmful bacteria that will survive fermentation and may cause severe diseases.

 Beyond these very few precautions, however, milk kefir is considered not only safe, but very beneficial during pregnancy.

-Kefir balances the immune system, controls the appetite, and contains vitamin A, C, B1, B2, and PP. All these beneficial properties of Kefir explain the positive answer medical experts usually give when asked if Kefir is suitable for pregnant women.
+Kefir balances the immune system controls the appetite, and contains vitamins A, C, B1, B2, and PP. All these beneficial properties of Kefir explain the positive answer medical experts usually give when asked if Kefir is suitable for pregnant women.

 Beyond its undoubtful powers as a potent probiotic, Kefir has also been found to reduce the risk of:

 1. Preeclampsia.
 According to a study by the Norwegian Institute of Public Health, daily consumption of a milk-based probiotic significantly reduces the risk of the condition.